jricoiii/jricoiii/content/courses/stat159/assignments.md

 5. Additional questions and/or concerns

 #### Discussion Guidelines
 First deadline is **Saturday at noon** for submission of your post (i.e., an embedded Google Slide Show).
-Then, you will have until we meet for the first time the following week to have completed your discussion (e.g., if we have class for the first time on Tuesday at 11am, then your discussion should be completed by Tuesday at 11am).
+Then, you will have until the following Saturday to complete your discussion and to re-submit a final draft of your report.

 ***
 My minimum expectations for the discussion are;